Alosetron

 How should I take alosetron?

-Do not start taking alosetron if you are constipated.
-Stop taking the medicine and call your doctor if you become constipated.
+You should not start taking alosetron if you are constipated.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

+Alosetron is taken twice a day.
 You may take alosetron with or without food.
+Follow your doctor's dosing instructions very carefully.

-If you stop taking alosetron for any reason, do not start taking it again without your doctor's advice.
+Your condition may get worse in 1 or 2 weeks if you stop using alosetron suddenly.
+If you stop using alosetron, do not start it again without your doctor's advice.

 Store at room temperature away from moisture, heat, and light.